LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker advantages: deployment I

-* udocker can be deployed and used by the end-user:
+* udocker is meant to be deployed and used by the end-user:
   * Does not require privileges.
   * Does not require system administrator intervention.
   * All operations performed in user space.
-  * Deployed by default in the user HOME directory
+  * Deployed by default in the user HOME directory.
+  * Containers are stored and created in the user HOME directory.

 ---